 Have you been charged with an order of protection violation?
 Don’t wait.
 Call now.

-If you have been charged with violating an order of protection, you need to carefully educate yourself about the charge against you and your situation.
+If you’ve been charged with violating an order of protection, carefully educate yourself about the charge against you and seek to understand your particular situation.

 There are two types of orders of protections:

-- Violation of protection order cases can be won — with a proactive defense effort and skilled representation, it may still be possible to obtain a positive outcome in your case.
+Violation-of-protection-order cases can be won.
+With a proactive defense effort and skilled representation, it may be possible to obtain a positive outcome in your case.

 A violation of restraining order can result in: